-Task 3 Modify the file array-max.s and commit it to your repository.
+Task 2 Modify the file array-max.s and commit it to your repository.

-- Do not include any executables, object files, or any other binary, intermediate or hidden files. - Finally, go to our Gradescope and submit your repository (or a ZIP archive which can be downloaded from Github).
+• Do not include any executables, object files, or any other binary, intermediate or hidden files.

+• Finally, go to our Gradescope and submit a ZIP archive of your repository (which can be downloaded from Github).

+Note

-Note: While inspecting C compiler output to learn about assembly is a good approach, you are not, under any circumstances, allowed to submit compiler output as your .s files.
+While inspecting C compiler output to learn about assembly is a good approach, you are not, under any circumstances, allowed to submit compiler (or any other machine-generated) output as your .s files.
 Doing so will result in an automatic 0 for the assignment.
+The code must be clearly written by you, following the Assembly Design Recipe